Aastha-Bhatia/k72/README.md

 # K72

-A small React project built with Vite that reproduces a fullscreen agency-style landing with video background, GSAP animations and a custom fullscreen navigation.
-Designed as a front-end demo/portfolio template.
+A clean, animated agency landing built with React, Vite, Tailwind, and GSAP.
+Includes a fullscreen video background, cinematic animations, and custom navigation for the ultimate portfolio demo.

 ## Features
 - Fullscreen video background on the home page